AuthorizeNet/medusa-payment-plugin/README.md

 Add environment variables in the client (storefront) (**.env**) file:

+Note :  To generate the Client Key, log in to the Merchant Interface as an Administrator and navigate to Account > Settings > Security Settings > General Security Settings > Manage Public Client Key

 ```bash
   ANUTHORIZENET_PUBLIC_CLIENT_KEY= <your ANUTHORIZENET PUBLIC CLIENT KEY>
   ANUTHORIZENET_PUBLIC_API_LOGIN_ID= <your ANUTHORIZENET API LOGIN ID>